 There are plenty of bacteria that live in our lower intestines and are found in human feces and in the anal cavity.
 However, if they stay where they are meant to be, they are harmless and even helpful.

 For example, E. coli strains produce important vitamins, such as vitamin K and B-complex vitamins, which we absorb.

-At the same time, E. coli are responsible for 90% of UTIs worldwide when they ascend to the bladder.
+At the same time, E. coli are responsible for 90% of UTIs worldwide when they ascend to the urethra and bladder.

 Therefore, when E. coli bacteria are mechanically moved from your anal cavity towards your urethra, they might be able to eventually invade your bladder, causing a UTI.

-Remember, bacteria are tiny, you can’t see them.
-Even if everything looks clean, there are bacteria on genitals or hands if they came in contact with the anal area.
+Remember, bacteria are microscopic.
+Even if everything looks clean, there are always some bacteria on your genitals and around the anus.

-Unfortunately, many popular brands available in pharmacies could increase female’s risk to contract a UTI if lube contains glycerin or sorbitol.
+Unfortunately, many popular brands available in pharmacies could increase a female’s risk of contracting a UTI if they contain glycerin or sorbitol.

-So even if you are extremely cautious about not letting any cross-contamination to happen but you are using a lube that disrupts vaginal flora, this could be a risk factor for UTI.
+So even if you are extremely cautious about not letting any cross-contamination happen, if you’re using a lube that disrupts your vaginal flora, this could be a risk factor for UTI.